cloudfoundry/community/elections/2023/Paketo-TSC/README.md

 ### Nominations

-Every eligible voter can nominate candidates for the TSC, and we encourage you to do so.
-If you are eligible to serve on the TSC, you can self nominate!
-If you want to nominate someone else, do so as well!
+Every eligible voter can nominate candidates for the Steering Committee, and we encourage you to do so.
+If you are eligible to serve on the committee, you can self-nominate.
+If you want to nominate someone else, do so as well.

-You can nominate someone for the TSC by [submitting an issue using this template](https://github.com/cloudfoundry/community/issues/new?assignees=&labels=election&template=paketo-buildpacks-tsc-candidate-nomination.md&title=Paketo+Buildpacks+TSC+Candidate+Nomination+for+%5BPerson+Name%5D).
+You can nominate someone for the Steering Committee by [submitting an issue using this template](https://github.com/cloudfoundry/community/issues/new?assignees=&labels=election&template=paketo-buildpacks-sc-candidate-nomination.md&title=Paketo+Buildpacks+SC+Candidate+Nomination+for+%5BPerson+Name%5D).

 The deadline is June 1nd to be nominated (and for the nominee to indicate acceptance).